 Like most guest recipes, this one too has a few sentences directly from the horse’s mouth.
 So here goes…

 I was always a tea-person.
 Can’t really recollect when I started liking coffee, especially cold coffee.
 Usually when I’m out with friends we do have that occasional mug of cold coffee at McDonalds or Starbucks.
 I totally love the concept of Frappe which is mostly because I love whipped cream.
-Whipped cream combined with a chocolate-flavoured cold coffee can be a killer combination.
+Whipped cream combined with a chocolate-flavored cold coffee can be a killer combination.

 However, with diagnosis of diabetes I’ve had to keep a thorough watch on the sugar intake.
 Thus thought of cracking the code for a diabetic- friendly version of my favorite cold coffee.
 By the way, I like the Cold Coffee Frappe at McDonalds and Javachip Frappuccino at Starbucks.
 I usually have it custom made at both these outlets.
 So when I have it at any of these joints, it’s usually a bit bitter with the only sweetness coming from the cream.